 - The property and public areas surrounding it are free of garbage and vermin.

-Reasons to Break a Lease that aren’t Legally Justified
+Non-Justified Reasons to Break Your Lease

 Many states have laws that allow early termination of tenancy that New York does not.
 For instance, failure to include disclosures or landlord lease violations is not a valid reason for lease termination in New York.